 Additional Titles: Herb Kelleher Chair in Entrepreneurship Director, Herb Kelleher Entrepreneurship Center

-Luis L. Martins is a Professor and Department Chair of Management and the Juanita Dreibelbis Fellow in Business at the McCombs School of Business at The University of Texas at Austin.
-He also serves as the Faculty Director of the MS in Technology Commercialization Program at the McCombs School of Business.
-Prior to joining UT, he was on the faculty of the College of Management at the Georgia Institute of Technology, and the School of Business at the University of Connecticut.
-He earned his PhD in Management and Organizational Behavior from the Stern School of Business at New York University.
+Luis Martins is a Professor, the Zlotnik Family Chair, and the Herb Kelleher Chair, at the McCombs School of Business at The University of Texas at Austin.
+He received his Ph.D. in Management and Organizational Behavior from the Stern School of Business at New York University.
+Prior to joining UT Austin, he was on the faculty of the College of Management at the Georgia Institute of Technology and the School of Business at the University of Connecticut.

-Dr. Martins conducts research and consults on issues related to innovation, change, and performance.
-His research has appeared in several top management journals, such as Academy of Management Review, Academy of Management Journal, Journal of Applied Psychology, and Organization Science, and has been covered in major newspapers such as the New York Times and the Chicago Tribune.
-He has won several research awards and a 2012 study rated him among the top 20 in the world in terms of scholarly impact of management faculty who earned their doctorates within the previous 15 years.
+Dr. Martins conducts research on the cognitive underpinnings of strategy, entrepreneurship, innovation, organizational change, team dynamics, and work performance.
+His research has appeared in several top management journals, such as Academy of Management Journal, Academy of Management Review, Journal of Applied Psychology, Organization Science, and Strategic Entrepreneurship Journal, and has been covered in major newspapers such as the New York Times and the Chicago Tribune.
+He has won several research awards, including the Best Paper Prize from the Strategic Management Society Berkeley Conference on “Designing the Future: Strategy, Technology, and Society in the 4th Industrial Revolution” and the McCombs School of Business Award for Research Excellence.
+Multiple studies have ranked him among the most impactful management researchers in the world.